 Existing EGI research communities

-EGI currently serves different types research disciplines such as high-energy physics, life science, earth science, and groups comprising research infrastructures like CERN and EMBL, research collaborations like WeNMR, as well as the long tail of science.
+EGI currently serves different types research disciplines such as high-energy physics, life science, earth science, and groups comprising research infrastructures like CERN and EMBL, research collaborations like WeNMR,.
 One of the top priorities of EGI’s strategy is to continue to support and enhance existing services, propose innovations, and ensure that we are seen as a reliable and trustworthy service provider.

 Emerging research infrastructures